 Chang International Circuit

-German arthitect Hermann Tilke was called on to design a venue which made its MotoGP debut in 2018 and has also staged World Superbike Championship races since 2015.
+Another circuit designed by German architect Tilke, Chang has staged World Superbike races since 2015 and made its MotoGP debut in 2018, although missed out in 2020 because of the pandemic.
 The 4.6km circuit only has 12 corners – seven left and five right – and with a 1km longest straight lends itself to those teams who can get the most out of their engines.
-The pre-season test at the venue will give some clues but nobody will really know what to expect before race day.

 What makes the Thailand Grand Prix so special?